 - Understand the effects of the transfer-based, direct-write processes on the mechanical, electrical, and electromagnetic properties of polymer/rubber molded material systems

-- Begin the development of their own material systems which can be adopted for transfer-based processes
+- Begin the development of your own material systems which can be adopted for transfer-based processes

 - Assess the applicability of this technology to other processes and material systems